dtachokteto/aws-okteto-eks/README.md

 1. terraform-aws-eks repository is inserted in the eks_managed_node_group for easy upgrading

 ## Clean Up
-To destroy the resources created by this Terraform project, run `terraform destroy`.
+1. To destroy the resources created by this Terraform project, run `terraform destroy`.
 This will remove the VPC, subnets, security groups, EC2 bast , EKS cluster
+1. aws iam delete-policy --policy-arn arn:aws:iam::0123456789101:policy/okteto-user-s

 ## Future update
 - Terraform the s3 policy to s3 user group.